Evaluating Singular Value Thresholds for DNN Weight Matrices based on Random Matrix Theory: Concluding remarks

 \section{Concluding remarks}

-In this study, an evaluation metric was proposed for assessing the singular value thresholds $\gamma^2_+$ of the DNN weight matrices, based on the cosine similarity \eqref{phi} provided by Benaych--Georges and Nadakuditi \cite{georges12}.
-We examined whether the threshold-estimation methods used in prior studies, BEMA and Gaussian broadening, yield different singular value thresholds.
-In experimental results, the metric $\mathrm{Ave}_w(\hat{\phi})$ obtained from both methods was close, suggesting that the estimated singular value thresholds do not differ substantially.
-The results also show that decreases in $\mathrm{Ave}_w(\hat{\phi})$ are accompanied by decreases in test accuracy across models and layers, indicating that the metric is useful for evaluating singular value thresholds.
+In this study, an evaluation metric was proposed for assessing the singular value thresholds $\gamma^2_+$ of the DNN weight matrices, based on the cosine similarity \eqref{phi} provided by Benaych-Georges and Nadakuditi \cite{georges12}.
+We examined whether BEMA or Gaussian broadening provides a better approximation of the signal matrix.
+In experimental results, the metric $\mathrm{Ave}_w(\hat{\phi})$ obtained from both methods was close, resulting in similar singular value thresholds and accuracies.
+However, the proposed metric allows for a quantitative determination of which low-rank approximation matrix is closer to the signal matrix.
 This study considered only the case in which the model was trained using SGD.
 In future work, weight matrix $W$ optimized by methods other than SGD will be examined.
 We are currently working on an RMT-based low-rank approximation that takes this into consideration.